kujukuju/JaiBullet/README.md

 And finally I found a C wrapper online for zbullet that wraps most of the useful functionality (missing a lot) and this is what is currently binded to.

 I also generated helper methods for each method that accepts a pointer to a vector/matrix/float rather than the actual object.

+---

+### Example Project

+The example project depends on KodaJai for rendering and JaiSerializer for quick model loading.